 Low cholesterol has been related to multiple systemic diseases.
 Low cholesterol is detected in patients with autism and schizophrenia.
 Low cholesterol is also associated with neuronal degenerations like Alzheimer's disease and Parkinson's disease.
 Cholesterol is required for the formation of synaptic connectivity in neuronal cultures.
 Depletion of cholesterol from the brain results in loss of synaptic connectivity in multiple neuronal circuits contributing to neuropsychiatric disorders and neuronal degeneration.
 Low cholesterol has also been related to malignancy.
-Cholesterol is required for contact inhibition and uncontrolled cell proliferation.
-Low cholesterol has been related to autoimmune disease.10-17
+Cholesterol is required for contact inhibition.
+Absence of cholesterol results in loss of contact inhibition and uncontrolled cell proliferation.
+Low cholesterol has been related to autoimmune disease.10-17 lipopolysaccharides can combine with lipoproteins and are detoxified.

-The gut endotoxins and lipopolysaccharides are absorbed along with fat producing the syndrome of metabolic endotoxaemia.
-The endotoxins and lipopolysaccharides can combine with lipoproteins and are detoxified.
 Metabolic endotoxaemia produces chronic immune activation and generation of superantigens.
 This has been related to the genesis of autoimmune disease.
 Metabolic endotoxaemia results in immune activation and generation of TNF alpha which modulates the insulin receptor producing insulin resistance.
 Insulin resistance is related to metabolic syndrome x and vascular thrombosis.
 Metabolic endotoxaemia has been related to neuronal degenerations like Alzheimer's disease and Parkinson's disease.
 Metabolic endotoxaemia related chronic immune activation drives the retroviral state.
 Metabolic endotoxaemia can induce NFKB which can drive malignant cell transformation.
-Thus leads non-detoxification endotoxins hypocholesterolemia to of and lipopolysaccharides resulting in metabolic syndrome x, neuronal degenerations and autoimmune disease.10-17 and nocardiosis has been related to Parkinson's disease.
+Thus hypocholesterolemia leads to non-detoxification of endotoxins and lipopolysaccharides resulting in metabolic syndrome x, neuronal degnerations and autoimmune disease.10-17

+The gut endotoxins and lipopolysaccharides are absorbed along with fat producing the syndrome of metabolic endotoxaemia.
+The endotoxins and

+Infections have been related to schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.
+H. pylori infection and nocardiosis has been related to Parkinson's disease.
 Chlamydial infection and actinomycosis has been related to Alzheimer's disease.
 Clostridial infection has been related to motor neuron disease.
 Atypical mycobacterial infection had been related to malignancy like lymphoma.
 Staphylococal infections have been related to carcinoma of the breast.
 Gut bacterial infections had been related to rheumatoid disease.
 Toxoplasmosis has been related to schizophrenia.
 Gut bacteria with increase in gut firmicutes and decrease in bacteroides have been related to metabolic syndrome x.
 Chlamydial infections have been related to vascular disease.
 Low cholesterol leads to lack of lipoprotein binding to endotoxins.10-17 The endotoxins and lipopolysaccharides are not detoxified.